bstow/origin-router.js/resources/documentation.md

 ####<a name='basejoin'></a>orouter.basejoin(basepath, [subpaths, ...])

 A utility `Function` to safely join multiple subpaths into a filepath.
 Upon routing a URL path, a common operation is to utilize route parameter arguments to form a filepath that refers to a file on the file system.
 An example of this would be using all or part of a URL path to form a filepath referring to a static file on the file system; the file would then in turn be served through the HTTP response.
 A potential security vulnerability in this scenario of deriving the filepath from the URL path is that more of the filesystem than intended can become accessible when a URL path contains components such as `..`  The `basejoin` `Function` mitigates this security vulnerability by ensuring that the joined subpaths form a filepath restricted to be within a base filepath on the file system.
+(See @![link example_filepaths])

 <a name='basejoin__basepath'></a>The `basepath` `String` should be specified as the 1st argument and is the base filepath which the joined `subpaths` are relative to in forming the filepath.
 The returned filepath is restricted to being within the `basepath` on the file system.